StormBit/stormbit.github.io/help/about.md

 First and foremost, StormBit is an IRC network.
 That means we host secure chatrooms for individuals and communities on our international network of servers.

-Whether you're an individual, or represent an internet community, we believe we can fulfil your hosting needs and indeed if you take the time to get in touch with us, you'll find us very flexible in our ability to support the growth of communities.
+Whether you're an individual or represent an internet community, we believe we can fulfil your hosting needs and if you take the time to get in touch with us, you'll find us very flexible in our ability to support the growth of communities.